create3000/x_ite/docs/_posts/components/Rendering/IndexedTriangleStripSet.md

 ### MFInt32 [ ] **index** [ ] <small>[0,∞) or −1</small>

-Index list specifies triangles by connecting Coordinate vertices for each individual strip, separated by -1 sentinel values.
+*index* list specifies triangles by connecting Coordinate vertices for each individual strip, separated by -1 sentinel values.

 ### MFNode [in, out] **attrib** [ ] <small>[X3DVertexAttributeNode]</small>